Otsego Lake (New York): Watershed

 The Otsego Lake watershed covers approximately 75 mi2 and includes parts of the towns of Otsego, Springfield, Middlefield, Warren and Richfield in the counties of Herkimer and Otsego in the State of New York.
 The watershed is 44% agricultural land, 36% forested, and 14.5% brushland.
-It is the headwaters of the 27510 mi2 drainage basin of the Susquehanna River which runs from Otsego Lake in Cooperstown to Havre de Grace where it flows into the Chesapeake Bay of the Atlantic Ocean.
+It is the headwaters of the 27510 mi2 drainage basin of the Susquehanna River which runs from Otsego Lake in Cooperstown to Havre de Grace, Maryland, where it flows into the Chesapeake Bay of the Atlantic Ocean.
 The lake is the drinking water source for the Village of Cooperstown and residents who live along the lake shores.

 SUNY Oneonta maintains a Biological Field Station (BFS) that regularly takes phosphorus samples around the lake.
 Tributaries to the lake are the major source of phosphorus, contributing 75-88 percent.
 Shadow Brook contributes the highest, with Hayden Brook being the next highest.
 Rain and snow contribute 8-15 percent and on-site septic systems contribute 4-10 percent.
 There is also evidence of some internal recycling of phosphorus from the lake's bottom.